Nehakhe/Data-Analyst-Projects/PowerBI_Sales_Dashboard/README.md

 # Sales Performance Dashboard (Power BI)

 ## Project Overview
-This project is an interactive Sales Performance Dashboard built using Power BI.
+This project is an interactive Sales Performance Dashboard developed in Power BI using an Excel dataset.
+The dashboard helps analyze sales performance through KPIs, charts, and interactive filters.

 ## Tools Used
 - Power BI